-FORT COLLINS, Colo. — Friday night's win over Colorado State will be remembered for a long time.
-Not only within GCU Softball, but for Grand Canyon's athletic department.
+FORT COLLINS, Colo. — Friday night's Grand Canyon win at Colorado State will be remembered for a long time.
+Not only within GCU softball, but for the Lopes' athletic department.

-With a 10-5 win and a loss by second-place Nevada to UNLV just minutes later, the Lopes clinched the first Mountain West Championship in school history.
+With a 10-5 victory and a loss by second-place Nevada minutes later, the Lopes clinched the first Mountain West championship in school history.

-The regular-season championship locks up the No. 1 seed in next week's Mountain West Championship.
-The tournament will take place in Reno, Nevada, home to second or third place Nevada.
+GCU's fourth consecutive regular-season championship, following three WAC titles, locks up the No. 1 seed in next week's Mountain West Championship.
+The tournament will take place in Reno, Nevada, home to second- or third-place Nevada.

-GCU's responsibility in the two-part clinch scenario was a win in Fort Collins.
-The Lopes scored 10 runs on 14 hits thanks to a full-team effort.
+Tjhe Lopes' first responsibility in the two-part clinch scenario was a series-opening win in Fort Collins.
+GCU(46-7, 19-4 MW) scored 10 runs on 14 hits thanks to a full-team effort.
 The entire starting lineup earned a hit for just the second time this season.

 Senior designated player

 Emily Gonzalez must have sensed that the month of May was near, as she went yard twice in the contest.
-Both were solo shots, one to take a 1-0 lead in the second and the other to reclaim the lead at 4-3 in the fifth.
-Gonzalez showed the ability to heat up late in the year last season when she homered in two of three NCAA Regional games and in the WAC Tournament Championship.
+Both were solo shots, one to give GCU a 1-0 lead in the second and the other to reclaim the lead at 4-3 in the fifth.
+Gonzalez showed the ability to heat up late in the season last year when she homered in two of three NCAA Regional games and in the WAC Tournament championship.

-Gonzo now has 11 home runs on the year, nearing last year's total of 13.
+"Gonzo" now has 11 home runs this season, nearing last year's total of 13.
 Her 24 homers at Grand Canyon ties her for third in GCU's Division I history.
 Camree Wartman also hit 24 over her four-year Lopes career from 2014-17.

 The Lopes held a 3-0 lead that was erased in the third inning.
 Starting pitcher